How cool was Doug Gilmour?

 Well, you know what they say… all mediocre things must come to an end.
 So, this is the final post at Sorting by Teams.

 It’s been a blast for me here the past few years, but I needed a new format for what I’m doing here.
 I’m going to keep doing a lot of the same stuff, and might even recycle some material in a bit of a different way, so don’t get mad.

 That said, I also wanted to have some flexibility to do some new things, and to be honest, I kind of wanted a new name too.
 It’s just time.
-So, my new internet home is going to be at fungoddamnit.wordpress.com.
-That’s right, Fun, Goddamnit.
-Isn’t that what we’re all in this for?
+So, my new internet home is going to be at outlawingastroturf.wordpress.com.
+Outlawing AstroTurf.
+Just like Crash Davis wanted.
+This game’s fun, ok?
+Fun, goddamnit.

 If you enjoyed this website, check that one out.
 You’ll see some similarities.

-If you didn’t enjoy this website, I don’t care.
+If you didn’t enjoy this website, well, I don’t have words for you.

 Keep it real.